Provisional IRA East Tyrone Brigade: Botched operations

 There were also a number of roadside bomb and mortar attacks thwarted by the security forces in east and south Tyrone in this period.
 A primed Mk-12 horizontal mortar was defused near Clogher on 9 April 1992 by British Army technicians, while a trailer carrying a 'barrack buster' was recovered by security forces and also defused in the same area on 16 January 1994.
+The IRA acknowledged that the attack "had to be abandoned due to heavy presence of crown forces in the area".
 On 30 July 1993, a 20 lb device was uncovered by security forces in Pomeroy, and one man was arrested.
 The RUC claim that the machine gun stolen in Coalisland and other arms were recovered from a farmhouse near Cappagh on 29 May 1992.
 An IRA volunteer was arrested, while two other members of the IRA made good their escape.
 Nationalist politician Bernardette Devlin McAliskey suggested that the recovery of the machine gun was actually staged by the security forces as a publicity stunt.
 On 11 May 1993, British security forces found and defused a horizontal mortar complete with warhead in Dungannon.
-An IRA man was taken in custody in Newtownstewart, west Tyrone, on 10 July 1993, after being injured during a mishap while testing an improvised mortar in a barn near Dungannon.
+An IRA man was taken in custody in Newtownstewart, west Tyrone, on 10 July 1993, after being injured during a mishap while testing an improvised mortar in a barn near Dungannon whose firing pack exploded prematurely.